Salt & Wind Travel

 And The Wine

-Aside from the Chasselas wine variety that you can find in some places outside of Switzerland where they serve fondue (they’re considered a food-wine match made in heaven), Swiss wine pretty much stays in Switzerland.
+Aside from the Chasselas wine variety in some places outside of Switzerland, where they serve fondue (they’re considered a food-wine match made in heaven), Swiss wine pretty much stays in Switzerland.

-Which means you should make an effort to drink it while you’re in town.
-There are wineries within the Zurich area and, of all the styles I tried, the Riesling-Silvaner mix — especially from Gottlieb Welti winery — was my favorite.
+This means you should make an effort to drink it while you’re in town.
+There are wineries within the Zurich area, and of all the styles I tried, the Riesling-Silvaner mix, especially from Gottlieb Welti winery, was my favorite.

 The Coffee

-You know I can’t get far without a good cup of coffee and, lucky for me, the Swiss are the same.
-From quality espressos to more contemporary coffee (my favorites were at Bovelli café), I was very happily very fully caffeinated alt all times.
+You know I can’t get far without a good cup of coffee, and, lucky for me, the Swiss are the same.
+From quality espressos to more contemporary coffee (my favorites were at Bovelli café), I was very happily fully caffeinated.

 And The Cocktails